clearlinux/clear-linux-documentation/source/ciao-deploy.rst

 For this example, we'll use a total of four nodes:
  - A `controller`_ node which will be used to communicate with Keystone.
  - Two `compute nodes`_, which will spawn the VMs and containers.
- - A `network node`_ which will handle the netowrking for the workloads.
+ - A `network node`_ which will handle the networking for the workloads.

 .. _prerequisites: